The Paragon School, Bath

-Georgian mansion Lyncombe House houses the Squirrels Pre-school, Years 4, 5 and 6 classrooms with a library, large gym/dining hall, ICT suite with a network of PCs and art studio.
+Georgian mansion Lyncombe House houses Years 5 and 6 classrooms with a library, large gym/dining hall, ICT suite with a network of PCs and art studio.
 The building may date back to the 18th century, but the facilities are definitely 21st, with computers and interactive screens in all the classrooms.

-Over the way, are Reception– two classes of around 11 pupils and a large courtyard – and the new art studios.
-Headed up by an inspirational teacher who comes with secondary school experience, teaching covers technical skills, creative work in a range of media and art appreciation.
+The dedicated art studio is headed up by an inspirational teacher who comes with secondary school experience, teaching covers technical skills, creative work in a range of media and art appreciation.
 The results, produced by pupils of all ages during lessons and eight after school art clubs, are breathtakingly good.
 Year 5 were working on a puppet project was inspired by Chagall.
 The school took part in the Take One Picture project run by London’s National Gallery, where Year 4 pupils created artworks inspired by St Ives painter, Alfred Wallis.

 Music takes place in a log cabin called The Music Lodge.
-Around half the pupils play at least one instrument and there are all sorts of ensembles and choirs including the prize-winning Joyful Noise – maybe you heard them at the Mid Somerset and the Bath Children’s Festival – and a boys-only choir.
+Around half the pupils play at least one instrument and there are all sorts of ensembles and choirs including the prize-winning Joyful Noise – maybe you heard them at the Mid Somerset Festival – and a boys-only choir.

 A huge play area with climbing frames and fun low-level assault course.

 Four separate outdoor learning areas in a woodland area, including a wattle and daub shed with pizza oven and woodworking bench, an African garden, a dingly dell with a stream, ‘bug hotel’ and a greenhouse for projects and after school gardening club.